Green Day: 2014–2018: Rock and Roll Hall of Fame and Revolution Radio

-Green Day performed its first concert in a year on April 16, 2015.
+Green Day performed their first concert in a year on April 16, 2015.
 The group first played a set as Sweet Children with John Kiffmeyer, followed by a set as Green Day.
 On April 18, 2015, Green Day were inducted into the Rock and Roll Hall of Fame by Fall Out Boy.

 On April 24, 2015, Rob Cavallo revealed Green Day were recording a twelfth studio album.
 Cavallo claimed to have heard "five new songs that Billie has written and demoed", and that the fans should be "sure that when they do return, the music will be amazing".
 On December 24, 2015, Green Day released a Christmas song, "Xmas Time of the Year".

-On August 11, 2016, Green Day released the first single, "Bang Bang", from the group's album Revolution Radio, which was released on October 7, 2016.
-Likely due to his tonsil cancer diagnosis, Jason White decided to return to his role as a touring member and did not participate in the album's recording sessions.
+On August 11, 2016, Green Day released the first single, "Bang Bang", from the group's twelfth studio album, Revolution Radio, which was released on October 7, 2016.
 The band went on a world tour supporting the album.
 In November 2016, the band performed at the American Music Awards in Los Angeles and made a political statement about the then-recent US election of Donald Trump by chanting "No Trump, No KKK, No Fascist USA" during their rendition of "Bang Bang".

 Aaron Burgess at Alternative Press observed, "It's the first time in years Green Day haven't had all the answers.
 But as a statement on how it feels to fight, it's the closest to the truth they've ever gotten."
 Gwilym Mumford of The Guardian stated "[after their last few albums] the band have decided to get back to basics: Revolution Radio is their most focused work in years.
-Lead single Bang Bang sets the tone, with a caustic consideration of the fame-hungry psychosis of a mass shooter.
+Lead single "Bang Bang" sets the tone, with a caustic consideration of the fame-hungry psychosis of a mass shooter".

 The band released their second greatest hits compilation, God's Favorite Band, on November 17, 2017.
 It contains 20 of their hits, along with two new tracks: a different version of the Revolution Radio track "Ordinary World", featuring country singer Miranda Lambert, and a previously unreleased song titled "Back in the USA".